SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 Calculate Your Score for Egyptian Universities

-SAT Requirements for Egyptian Universities
+SAT Requirements for Top Egyptian Universities

-• British University in Egypt (BUE): Generally requires 1100-1300 depending on program
+• British University in Egypt (BUE): Generally requires 1100-1300 depending on program competitiveness

-Feature Digital SAT (New) Paper SAT (Old)
+Feature Digital SAT (Current) Paper SAT (Legacy)

 Test Format Computer-based, adaptive Paper-based, linear